punchmonster/Togglr/README.md

 </div>
 ```

-In the example above clicking the top div will make the second div appear, but not the third div.
+In the example above clicking the top div will make the second div appear, and hide the third div with the 'toggle-box' class that doesn't have the same toggle type value.

+It will always hide any other element with the 'toggle-box' class with a different toggle-type value.

 Created by Jamie Röling - 5/13/2014